-Day 5: July 3rd
+Day 5: July 3rd - Demo and media day

 Each team had a 15 minute presentation.
 And there were a lot of people asking

 There was this kid from UAE who must have been in 5th or 6th grade.
 He was

-Day 4: July 4th
+Day 4: July 4th - Return to pittsburgh

 Got back just in time to catch the 4th of July fireworks!

+performance.
 We would like to thank John Dolan, Dimi and Maxim for their

 Team HARP had a successful run!
 We would be handing over the project to the next

 I’m sitting inside some really fancy hall inside the New York Public Library, I realize I have visited NYC thrice and spent more than a week but haven’t visited most places.